2019's Review of the VPNReactor

 NordVPN comes out on top when it comes to torrenting, offering a fast and secure connection to torrent, unlike VPNReactor.

 However, NordVPN doesn’t offer the roster of encryption protocols that VPNReactor does.
-If you care about having more options when it comes to encryption, it might be for you.
+If you care about having more options when it comes to encryption, it might not be for you.

 On the other hand, you may want to do some torrenting.